mesonbuild/meson/docs/markdown/Builtin-options.md

-Since *0.63.0* all compiler options can be set per subproject, see [here](#specifying-options-per-subproject) for details on how the default value is inherited from main project.
-This is useful for example when the main project requires C++11 but a subproject requires C++14.
-The `cpp_std` value from subproject's `default_options` is now respected.
+Since *0.63.0* all compiler options can be set per subproject, see [here](#specifying-options-per-subproject) for details on how the default value is inherited from the main project.
+This is useful, for example, when the main project requires C++11, but a subproject requires C++14.
+The `cpp_std` value from the subproject's `default_options` is now respected.

 ## Specifying options per machine

 Since *0.51.0*, some options are specified per machine rather than globally for all machine configurations.
-Prefixing the option with `build.` just affects the build machine configuration, while unprefixed just affects the host machine configuration, respectively.
+Prefixing the option with `build.` only affects the build machine configuration, while leaving it unprefixed only affects the host machine configuration.
 For example:

- - `build.pkg_config_path` controls the paths pkg-config will search for just `native: true` dependencies (build machine).
+ - `build.pkg_config_path` controls the paths pkg-config will search for `native: true` (build machine) dependencies.

- - `pkg_config_path` controls the paths pkg-config will search for just `native: false` dependencies (host machine).
+ - `pkg_config_path` controls the paths pkg-config will search for `native: false` (host machine) dependencies.

 This is useful for cross builds.
-In the native builds, build = host, and the unprefixed option alone will suffice.
+In native builds, the build and host machines are the same, and the unprefixed option alone will suffice.

-Prior to *0.51.0*, these options just effected native builds when specified on the command line, as there was no `build.` prefix.
+Prior to *0.51.0*, these options only affected native builds when specified on the command line as there was no `build.` prefix.
-Similarly named fields in the `[properties]` section of the cross file would effect cross compilers, but the code paths were fairly different allowing differences in behavior to crop out.
+Similarly named fields in the `[properties]` section of the cross file would affect cross compilers, but the code paths were fairly different, allowing differences in behavior to crop out.

 ## Specifying options per subproject

 Since *0.54.0* `default_library` and `werror` built-in options can be defined per subproject.
-This is useful for example when building shared libraries in the main project, but static link a subproject, or when the main project must build with no warnings but some subprojects cannot.
+This is useful, for example, when building shared libraries in the main project and statically linking a subproject, or when the main project must build with no warnings but some subprojects cannot.

-Most of the time this would be used either by the parent project by setting subproject's default_options (e.g. `subproject('foo',
+Most of the time, this would be used either in the parent project by setting subproject's default_options (e.g. `subproject('foo',
-default_options: 'default_library=static')`), or by the user using the command line `-Dfoo:default_library=static`.
+default_options: 'default_library=static')`), or by the user through the command line: `-Dfoo:default_library=static`.

 The value is overridden in this order:
 - Value from parent project